The Excel RECEIVED function calculates the amount received at maturity for a fully invested security.

-Note that the settlement and maturity dates should be input as either:
+Note also, that the settlement and maturity arguments should be entered into the Received function as either:

 The formula in the above spreadsheet returns the value $1,290.32.

 Further examples of the Excel Received function can be found on the Microsoft Office website.

 If you get an error from the Excel Received Function, this is likely to be one of the following: